Remembering

 There have been numerous studies and reports over the years which confirm that the vast majority of investors...including the "pros" and their managed funds...continually fail to "beat the market".

-Standard & Poor's (S&P) itself tracks and reports on those funds every 6 months:
+Standard & Poor's (S&P) itself tracks and reports on that poor performance every 6 months:

 "Mutual Funds That Consistently Beat the Market?